ds-modules/curriculum-guide/getting-started/connector-instructors/logistics.md

 ## Office Hours

 Instructors hold office hours for one hour each week.
-If you would like a space to hold your office hours, please contact Cathryn.
+If you would like to request a room for office hours, please contact Cathryn.

 ## bCourses